aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

 WARNING: This spec is incomplete and subject to change.

 Typical code of Aheui is a two-dimensional space of Hangul characters, where each character is a command.
 In there cursor is moving around to execute the character which is under the cursor, similar to the intruction pointer of Funge-98.

+One difference of Aheui with Funge is the intial direction of the cursor.
+An Aheui cursor initially moves downward, unlike in Funge it moves to the right.
+It has the advantage for the code to be prefixed with a `#!` line, as `#` has no function in the language.

 As mentioned above, consonants and vowels have different fuctions.
 While the consonant is the actual instruction, the vowel is to determine the cursor's next position.
 Precisely, when the cursor meets a character, it is engaged to the following process: